whitefusionhq/ellisflutes_site/_jekyll/_posts/2018-08-06-what-is-ebonite.md

 ---
 title: What is Ebonite?
-subtitle: "Hint: It’s not plastic!"
+subtitle: 'Hint: It’s not plastic!'
 cloudinary_id: i8trx2bcxvfrnpdpwgly
 ---